 Relevant Voice Detection in Real-Time

 Some competitors offer simple alerts that faculty tell us detect too many sounds that may occur during an exam session.
 Over-flagging incidental sounds annoys faculty and puts unnecessary stress on students.
-Honorlock’s AI delivers a smarter voice detection system that reduces false flags and gives students who like to read questions aloud the peace of mind that they will not be penalized improperly.
+Honorlock’s AI proctoring services deliver a smarter voice detection system that reduces false flags and gives students who like to read questions aloud the peace of mind that they will not be penalized improperly.
 Honorlock’s Voice Detection feature listens for more than just specific keywords or phrases, such as “Hey Siri” or OK Google.”
 When a valid issue arises it immediately alerts a live proctor who will pop into the exam session via chat to determine whether the student is acting appropriately.

 Live vs. AI Proctoring